SoftwAIre/charity_recommender/README.md

 # charity_recommender

-Three million people and partners have funded 1.1 million DonorsChoose.org projects.
-Teachers spend more than a billion dollars of their own money on classroom materials.
+- Three million people and partners have funded 1.1 million DonorsChoose.org projects.
+- Teachers spend more than a billion dollars of their own money on classroom materials.
-Kaggle Data Science for Good challenge, DonorsChoose.org invites Data Scientists to help them pair donors to the classroom requests that will most motivate donors to make an additional gift.
+- Kaggle Data Science for Good challenge, DonorsChoose.org invites Data Scientists to help them pair donors to the classroom requests that will most motivate donors to make an additional gift.
-To support this challenge, DonorsChoose.org has supplied anonymized data on donations from the past five years.
-The winning methods will be implemented in DonorsChoose.org email marketing campaigns.
+- DonorsChoose.org has supplied anonymized data on donations from the past five years.
+- The winning methods will be implemented in DonorsChoose.org email marketing campaigns.

 ### NYC Charity Recommender Objective:
 A donor chooses a classroom project they would like to donate to from a list of projects.
 After selecting their first project, charity_recommender uses collaborative filtering to recommend 10 new projects the user may also want to donate to.
 The results would be used in an email marketing campaign.